lycheeverse/lychee/README.md

           and existing cookies will be updated.

       --default-extension <EXTENSION>
-          Treat input sources without a recognised extension (or Content-Type header) as if they had the given extension.
+          Treat input sources without a recognised extension as if they had the given extension.

           The extension will be used to determine the file format for link extraction.
 This is useful for stdin inputs, files without extensions,